mahesh-k-simformsolutions/docs/vsix-template.md

 Examples: Web Application Template: Includes project structure for a web application, including HTML, CSS, and JavaScript files.

 # Benefits VSIX Template
-Standardizes microservices project structure: VSIX templates ensure that all microservices in an application follow a consistent project structure, making it easier to understand and maintain the codebase.
+Standardizes Project Structure: VSIX templates help maintain a consistent project structure, making it easier to understand and manage codebases.

-Automates repetitive tasks: VSIX templates can automate the creation of boilerplate code, such as service interfaces, data models, and configuration files, saving developers time.
+Automates Repetitive Tasks: These templates automate the creation of boilerplate code, such as interfaces, models, and configuration files, saving developers time and effort.

-Ensures consistency across microservices: By providing a standardized template, VSIX ensures that all microservices in an application adhere to the same coding standards and best practices.
+Ensures Consistency: By providing a standardized template, VSIX ensures that projects adhere to coding standards and best practices, promoting consistency across development efforts.

 # Installation of Workload
 To set up a workload in Visual Studio before creating a VSIX Template, adhere to the steps outlined below: